bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Principle 2 for Reno-Friendliness

-CUBIC promotes per-flow fairness to Reno TCP.
-Note that Reno TCP performs well over paths with short RTTs and small bandwidths (or small BDPs).
+CUBIC promotes per-flow fairness to Reno.
+Note that Reno performs well over paths with short RTTs and small bandwidths (or small BDPs).
 There is only a scalability problem in networks with long RTTs and large bandwidths (or large BDPs).

-A congestion control algorithm designed to be friendly to Reno TCP on a per-flow basis must increase its congestion window less aggressively in small BDP networks than in large BDP networks.
+A congestion control algorithm designed to be friendly to Reno on a per-flow basis must increase its congestion window less aggressively in small BDP networks than in large BDP networks.